svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/disable-master-key-pair.md

 ### {{n.next()}}.
 Submit Transaction

-Submit the signed transaction blob from the previous step to the SGY Ledger.
+Submit the signed transaction blob from the previous step to the RCP Ledger.

 #### Example Request